UX / UI, Web design, Branding

 University of wisconsin-Stout AERIAL

-UW-Stout is a small-sized state school with average enrollment of undergrad students at 10,000.
-It fits nicely in the center of downtown Menomonie, WI.
+UW-Stout is a medium-sized public university with an average of 10,000 in attendance per year.
+It fits nicely in the heart of downtown Menomonie, WI.

 UW-Stout is a Polytechnic school; a career-focused undergraduate and graduate university that combines applied learning with a liberal arts education.